A Passover Relationship between Events in the Life and

 The leading bolded letter identifies the event in question, usually by its most significant event.

-The labeling scheme each letter represents a particular event; the letters are kept in the same order.
-The first reference is the Exodus and gives an example of how the event originally occurred.
+In the labeling scheme, each letter represents a particular event; the letters are kept in the same order.
+The first reference is the Exodus, which describes how the initial event occurred.

 E—True Exodus events—Passover Abib/Nisan 1438 B.C.
 (Selection of lamb through waters of Marah)